google-parfait/tensorflow-federated/docs/api_docs/python/tff/federated_aggregate.md

 *   <b>`merge`</b>: The reduction operator to employ in the second stage of the process.
 Must be of type `(<U,U> -> U)`, where `U` is as defined above.
-*   <b>`report`</b>: The projection operator to use at the final stage of the process to compute the final resulrt of aggregation.
-If the indended result to be returned by
+*   <b>`report`</b>: The projection operator to use at the final stage of the process to compute the final result of aggregation.
+If the intended result to be returned by
     <a href="../tff/federated_aggregate.md"><code>tff.federated_aggregate</code></a>
     is of type `R@SERVER`, this operator must be of type `(U -> R)`.